menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Waynesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Waynesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waynesville are a mix of both white- and blue-collar jobs.
 Overall, Waynesville is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Waynesville who work in law enforcement and fire fighting (14.64%), management occupations (11.72%), and food service (10.88%).

 Also of interest is that Waynesville has more people living here who work in computers and math than 95% of the places in the US.